yegorsokolov/MT5/README.md

 ### Monitoring and Dashboard

 The API now exposes Prometheus metrics at `/metrics`.
-Deploying Prometheus and Grafana lets you monitor queue depth, trade counts and error rates in real time.
+Deploying Prometheus and Grafana lets you monitor CPU/RAM usage, queue depth, trade counts and drift events in real time.
 Add the following scrape annotations to the deployment so Prometheus discovers the service:

 ```yaml
     annotations: